w3c/PWETF/W3C_Chairs_Training.md

 ### Balancing Voices

 Inevitably, there will be people in the group who are more vocal than others.
 They could speak up the most in meetings, or write the most comments, or log the most issues.
-Participants like this make chairing easier oftentimes, because you can rely on them to have a comment or opinion.
+Participants like this make chairing easier oftentimes because you can rely on them to have a comment or opinion.

 However, it's important not to let those who are more vocal crowd out those who need more space.
 Some participants may need time to think on a topic before commenting, or feel discouraged because they're not as confident in their reply as the vocal one.
 Your role is to balance these voices, facilitate their participation, and make everyone feel heard.